Slater paper (SP) with fluorescent frame (GT4), no Watermark

 in 1905 by American Museum of Natural History palaeontologist Henry Fairfield Osborn.

-Its namesake is Alberta, the Canadian province established the same year.
+Its namesake is Alberta, the Canadian province established that same year.

 Albertosaurus was a genus of tyrannosaurid theropod dinosaurs that lived in western